We review 26 hand mixers, priced from $15 to $199.

-Through our rigorous testing, we reveal which mixers:
+Through our rigorous testing, we reveal which hand mixers:

 On this page:

-A handheld mixer is useful for small jobs that don't require extended mixing.
-If you whisk egg whites, whip cream, or make cake batters, then a handheld mixer is a handy appliance to have in your kitchen.
-They’re compact and efficient, have minimal accessories, and are easy to store.
+A hand mixer is useful for small jobs that don't require extended mixing.
+If you whisk egg whites, whip cream, or make cake batters, then a hand mixer is a handy appliance to have in your kitchen.
+Hand mixers are:

-Some even come with dough hooks, but while they can combine the ingredients they lack the grunt to knead the dough.
-We didn't test to see how well they can handle a pizza dough as they have received poor results in previous tests.
-If you want an appliance that does this, then you might want to invest in a larger benchtop mixer.
-See our review of benchtop mixers for more information.
+Some hand mixers come with dough hooks, but while they can combine the ingredients they lack the grunt to knead the dough.
+We don't test the dough hooks as they have received poor results in previous tests.
+If you want an appliance that does this, then you might want to invest in a larger mixer.

 For more information on Benchtop appliances, see Kitchen.